 How does it work?
-Through a number of topics we will explain the main lines of our football robots.
+Through a number of topics the main aspects of our football robots are explained.

 New generation (Two wheeler)

 In the MSL robot football, like in real football, there are not only free kicks, throw-in, penalty kicks, but also yellow cards.
 The basic rules are the human football rules of FIFA, with a few minor adjustments.
 Whoever makes the most goals wins.
 The goals are of 2m wide and 1m high.
 This means that the MSL is the RoboCup league that most closely matches football.
 The robots are obliged to have all sensors on the robot.
 Communication between the robots is via WIFI.
-The robots may not cause damage to the field or other robots.
+The robots may not cause damage to the field or other robots (otherwise a yellow or red card would follow).

 More info: MSL home-page.